Annan has Syrian reply, seeking answers to halt crisis

 U.N. humanitarian chief Valerie Amos was in Syria last week to demand unhindered access for humanitarian aid to victims, but said she won agreement only for a “limited assessment exercise” to be carried out with Syrian authorities.

-The ICRC appealed on February 21 for a daily two-hour humanitarian ceasefire in Syria and had “positive responses” from the government and opposition at first, but it has not been implemented, ICRC spokesman Hicham Hassan said on Wednesday.

-“There is a need to implement this pause urgently.
-We need now to discuss with all sides the practical aspects of our initiative in order to obtain more concrete and immediate results,” Hassan told Reuters.

-Activists and the government have traded blame for a massacre in the city of Homs, where dozens were killed in cold blood while Annan was visiting the country.
+Activists and the government have traded blamed for a massacre in the city of Homs, where dozens were killed in cold blood while Annan was visiting the country.

-The ICRC and Syrian Arab Red Crescent continue to provide food and other aid to people in violence-hit areas, including Homs, Hama, Idlib, Deraa and rural Damascus, Hassan said.
+The ICRC and Syrian Arab Red Crescent continue to provide food and other assistance to people in violence-hit areas, including Homs, Hama, Idlib, Deraa and rural Damascus, ICRC spokesman Hicham Hassan said on Wednesday.

-“In Homs and Idlib and other areas affected by the unrest there are reports of people being killed and injured every day as a result of the fighting,” he said.
+“In Homs and Idlib and other areas affected by the unrest there are reports of people being killed and injured every day as a result of the fighting,” Hassan told Reuters.

-The Syrian Red Crescent is providing medical care to the sick and injured in both cities and elsewhere, and evacuating those needing further attention to health facilities.
+Teams of the Syrian Arab Red Crescent are providing medical care to the sick and injured, and evacuating those requiring further attention to health facilities by ambulance, he said.

-“For some of the injured, access to medical care is hard, if not impossible,” Hassan added.
+“For some of the injured, access to medical care is hard, if not impossible,” he added.